California Building Energy Benchmarking Program

 Have You Reported Yet?

-The deadline is June 1st, 2018 for commercial buildings greater than 50,000 sq ft and June 1st, 2019 for buildings with 17 or more residential utility accounts.
-A failure to report by the deadline could result in fines, the Commission has the authority to institute civil fines of up to $2,000 for non-compliance.
+The deadline is June 1st, 2018, for commercial buildings greater than 50,000 sq ft and June 1st, 2019, for buildings with 17 or more residential utility accounts.
+A failure to report by the deadline could result in fines.
+The Commission has the authority to institute civil penalties of up to $2,000 for non-compliance.

 What Happens To Collected Data?

 Beginning in the second year for each group, the Energy Commission will disclose selected information for reported buildings on a public website.
 This will allow current and prospective building owners and tenants to gain a better understanding of the buildings in which they live and work and help current and potential building owners and occupants make better-informed decisions regarding purchasing, leasing, maintenance, and upgrades.

 The following metrics or derivatives may be made publicly available:

 - Building address, including county, latitude, and longitude

 - Gross floor area and property floor area (buildings and parking)

 - Open “comments” field for the building owner or owner’s agent to provide

 - Percentage of space occupied (occupancy) and the number of occupants